19 Jun HempMeds Receives First Import Approval for RSHO-X™ in Argentina

 HempMeds® recently had its first CBD products authorized for import into Argentina.
-THC-free Real Scientific Hemp Oil-X™ (RSHO-X™) will now be available for free to qualifying patients as part of the country’s healthcare system, where CBD is considered a prescription medication.
+Real Scientific Hemp Oil-X™ (RSHO-X™) will now be available for free to qualifying patients as part of the country’s healthcare system, where CBD is considered a prescription medication.

 Argentina’s National Administration of Medicines, Food and Medical Technology (ANMAT) officially approved the product for import for patients in the country suffering from serious medical conditions.